ESCO : The Exhibit Supply Company

 Exhibit Supply Co. - The Billboard, August 13, 1949

 In the 1950s, gum manufacturers Bowman, Fleer, and Topps began aggressively competing over licensing rights for athletes and celebrities.
 ESCO plant manager Chester Gore became company president in 1957, and sole owner in 1960.
 By 1964, Topps had signed nearly every active baseball player.
-The last ESCO card vending machines were manufactured in 1966.
+Topps forced ESCO to stop printing players with exclusive contracts in 1966 and the last ESCO card vending machines were manufactured that year.
 Exhibit cards continued to be printed as needed to fill orders.
-In 1966, Topps forced ESCO to stop printing players with exclusive contracts.
-Gore later reprinted cards from Baseball's Great Hall of Fame in 1974 and 1977.
+Chester Gore reprinted cards from Baseball's Great Hall of Fame in 1974 and 1977.

 In 1977, ESCO was sold to trading card dealer Paul Marchant.
-Some arcade machines were converted to accept quarters before the entire inventory was sold.
+The archive included 7,000 photos that Merchant later sold at auction.
+Various ESCO machines were converted to accept quarters before the entire inventory was sold.
 The last cards issued by Exhibit were two Baseball's Great Hall of Fame sets in 1980.
 ESCO was dissolved in 1985.

 -